Two things you don't know about Jill

 Thing 1 : The border crossing

-She was born in Maracaibo, Venezuela.
-Her father was there bulding a sulfuric acid plant for an oil company.
+Jill was born in Maracaibo, Venezuela.
+Her father was there building a hydrochloric acid plant for an oil company.

-Once Jill and Ray were crossing from Mexico into the United States and the border guard calmly leaned in and asked Jill, "Where were you born?"
-At this point in time Ray didn't actually know where she was born and expected, "Monahans, Texas" which is where she was from.
-Jill stammered and stuttered (and I mean that) for about 6 seconds and then blurted out (at least twice the normal speaking volume, "M-A-R-A-C-A-I-B-O-M-A-R-A-C-A-I-B-O-V-E-N-E-Z-U-E-L-A!"
+Once Jill and Ray took a ceramics shopping excursion to Juarez.
+They were crossing from Mexico back into the United States and the border guard calmly leaned in and asked Jill, "Where were you born?"
+At this point in time Ray expected her to say, "Monahans, Texas" which is where she was from.
+Jill stammered and stuttered (and I mean that) for about 6 seconds and then blurted out (at least twice the normal speaking volume, "M-A-R-A-C-A-I-B-O-!-M-A-R-A-C-A-I-B-O-V-E-N-E-Z-U-E-L-A!"
 Ray could feel the border guard starting to wonder which part of our car they would tear apart first.
 He calmly waved us through.

-Thing 2 : Wriggle to the left, you wriggle to the right
+Thing 2 : Wriggle to the left, wriggle to the right

-When Jill was young (see photo at the top) her family lived in a duplex.
-And in the other half of the duplex lived Roy Orbison.
+When Jill was pre-elementary-school young (see photo at the top), her family lived in a duplex.
+And in the other half of the duplex lived Roy Orbison and his band at the time, The Wink Westerners.
 Here are 2 photos of Roy from back in the early days.

-Jill wasn't quite in first grade but she remembers that they had a drum set in the living room.
-Even when you are like 5 that is pretty impressive.
+Jill wasn't quite in first grade, but she remembers that they had a shiny drum set in the living room.
+Even when you are just 5 years old, that is pretty impressive.
 Jill's mother still has the 45 rpm of "Ooby Dooby" the band gave them in the early days.

-Hey baby, jump over here and you do the ooby dooby
+Hey baby, jump over here when you do the ooby dooby

 I want to be near